iamRandy/iamRandy/README.md

 ### Hi there 👋
+# My name is Randy and I am currently a student at the University of Minnesota.

+Current Projects:
+- Project Skill Tree
+- My personal Website
+- Tales of the Horns (My Unity Game)

+Connect With Me:

 <!--
 **iamRandy/iamRandy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.